sern-handler/cli/README.md

 ## Installing Plugins

-Sern runs on your plugins.
+sern runs on your plugins.
 Contribute to the [repository](https://github.com/sern-handler/awesome-plugins) and then install the plugins via our cli! <br>
 Run `sern plugins` to see all installable options

 ## Stats